Where Was I Exposed to Asbestos?

 9/11: The World Trade Center Attack in New York

 The tragedy we experienced as a country on September 11, 2001, will never be forgotten.
 It was a moment that permanently impacted the lives of thousands of New Yorkers.
 Unfortunately, many of those trying to move on are still suffering nearly two decades later.
 When the World Trade Center fell, dust blanketed the city.
 People miles away were covered in the remnants of their skyline.
 What many did not realize at the time was that this deadly dust cloud also contained asbestos.

 More and more people who lived or worked near Ground Zero are being diagnosed with asbestos-related diseases each year.
-And, given the latency period for cancers like mesothelioma, it is likely that more will be diagnosed in the decades to come.
-If you were in New York City during 9/11, it is possible that you were exposed to asbestos.
+Given the latency period for cancers like mesothelioma, it’s likely that more will be diagnosed in the decades to come.
+If you were in New York City during September 11, 2001, it is possible that you were exposed to asbestos.
 If you develop mesothelioma or another asbestos-related illness as a result of this exposure, there may be legal action to take for financial compensation.
 Request a free legal consultation and learn more about your options.